AxonFramework/extension-amqp/amqp-axon-example/README.md

 You can start the application by running `java -jar ./amqp-axon-example/target/amqp-axon-example.jar`.

-You can access the `rabbitmq_management` UI on [http://localhost:15672/](http://localhost:15672/) (using the default `guest`/`guest`credentials) where you can see the queues, bindings and exchanges used by Axon and inspect the messages on them.
+You can access the `rabbitmq` UI on [http://localhost:15672/](http://localhost:15672/) (using the default `guest`/`guest`credentials) where you can see the queues, bindings and exchanges used by Axon and inspect the messages on them.